saharmor/whisper-playground/README.md

 - Beam Size: Adjust the amount of transcriptions generated and considered, which affects accuracy and transcription generation time.
 - Transcription Method: Choose "real-time" for real-time diarization and transcriptions, or "sequential" for periodic transcriptions with more context.

+## Latency
+If you want minimal latency, use the real-time mode.
+If you don't mind growing latency and prioritize accuracy, use the sequential mode.

 ## Known Bugs

-1. On MacOS, there's a clash between av files preventing transcription (works well on Google Colab with Python 3.8).
+1. You may have ffmpeg errors when locally running the application.
+Create an issue including your operating system and the steps to reproduce.
+2. You may encounter problems when building the wheel for "safetensors".
+On MacOS, run `brew install rust` to fix it.
+3. In the sequential mode, the application may crash if the first transcription batch contains no speech.
-2. In the sequential mode, there may be uncontrolled speaker swapping, which can be fixed by using pyannote's building blocks and handling speakers manually.
+4. In the sequential mode, there may be uncontrolled speaker swapping, which can be fixed by using pyannote's building blocks and handling speakers manually.
-3. In real-time mode, audio data not meeting the transcription timeout won't be transcribed.
+5. In real-time mode, audio data not meeting the transcription timeout won't be transcribed.

 This repository hasn't been tested for all languages; please create an issue if you encounter any problems.